 The Caucasus Mountains are at the intersection of Europe and Asia.
-They stretch from the Black Sea and the Caspian Sea, it is referred to as the Caucasus region.
+They stretch from the Black Sea and the Caspian Sea, which is referred to as the Caucasus region.
 In the center of this is the country of Georgia and today we are going to introduce you to its capital Tbilisi (pronounced-Tilleesee).

 Tbilisi is a city of contrasts, where east meets west and you see signs of war, soviet oppression amongst gorgeous cathedrals, bohemian art, hidden cafes, and luxury boutiques.

 Your first day should start with a high in the sky perspective by taking a modern rail car to the 4th century Narikala Fortress that sits on the side of a mountain overlooking the city.
 You cannot miss Kartlis, or Mother Georgia, a 66-foot-tall aluminum woman with a cup of wine for friends in one hand and a sword for her enemies in the other.
 From the fortress, you can gaze down upon the 19th-century Old Town, the much more ancient river walls of the Mtkvari River and Rike Park.

 As you descend from this 4th-century fortress you should head over to the 21st century at Rike Park.
 Modern urban planning has created this public area that is shaped like the map of Georgia.
 It not only has picnic areas, a climbing maze, a giant grand piano, and a choreographed musical fountain, but the park’s most recognizable feature is also the twin metal exhibition halls.
 These were designed by the Italian architect Massimiliano Fuksas, two glass and steel tubes, conjoined at the back, and serve as an exhibition space and a concert hall.